ArnaldoGonzalez81318/Graphic-Design-Portfolio/README.md

+# Graphic Designer Portfolio

+## Description

+This is a portfolio website for a graphic designer.
+It was built using ReactJS.
+The website is responsive and mobile friendly.
+It is hosted on Netlify.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).